Hyperbolicity of Brunnian links: Subcriteria for S-primeness

 This proposition provides a method to rule out essential torus splitting $L_I$ and $L_J$, as the hypothetical torus $T$ cannot exist if discarding some components of $U$ in $V_I$ makes some component of $U$ in $V_J$ split out.

 \begin{example} deBrunner(5) is s-prime.
-Denote the link in Fig \ref{fig:debrunner5} by $L$.
+Denote the link in Fig. \ref{fig:debrunner5} by $L$.
 In view of the symmetry of $L$, it suffices to show there is no essential torus splitting $C_1$ and $C_2$.
-Assume for contrary that $T$ is a such torus.
-Take a cross disk $D_2$ bounded by $C_2$ as shown in Fig \ref{fig:debrunner5}.
+Assume for contrary that $T$ is such a torus.
+Take the cross disk $D_2$ bounded by $C_2$ as shown in Fig. \ref{fig:debrunner5}.
 Depending on whether $T$ splits $C_2$ and $C_3$, the following discussion is complete. \begin{itemize} \item [(i)] $V_I$ contains only $C_2$; \item [(ii)] $V_I$ contains exactly $C_2 \cup C_3$; \item [(iii)] $V_I$ contains more than $C_2 \cup C_3$ and $V_J$ contains more than $C_1$; \item [(iv)] $V_J$ contains only $C_1$; \item [(v)] $V_J$ contains exactly $C_1 \cup C_3$; \item [(vi)] $V_J$ contains more than $C_1 \cup C_3$ and $V_I$ contains more than $C_2$. \end{itemize} None above is possible.
 The main point of our argument is that in $L \cup D_2$, after deleting a connected component other than $C_1 \cup D_2 \cup C_3$, then all the other components split out.

 For (ii) and (iv), they are impossible by Proposition \ref{prop:simplepattern}(2).
 Clause (i) is equivalent to (iv) by the symmetry of $L$, thus also impossible.
-For (iii) and (iv), they are impossible by Proposition \ref{prop: throw}.
-In fact, in $L \cup D$, once delete a circle component in $V_I$, each circle component in $V_J$ splits out.
+For (iii) and (vi), they are impossible by Criterion \ref{prop: throw}.
+In fact, in $L \cup D$, once we delete a circle component in $V_I$, each circle component in $V_J$ splits out.
 Finally, (v) is contained in (iii) after a rotation of $L$. \end{example}

 Proposition 6.2.1 in \cite{BM}, the uniqueness of s-sum decomposition for Brunnian links, can simplify the task of showing s-primeness.
 Specifically, as any two tori splitting $L$ are disjoint after isotopy, if a torus $T$ splits $L$ into $L_I$ and $L_J$ and a torus $T'$ splits $L$ into $L_{I'}$ and $L_{J'}$, then one of $L_I \cap L_{I'}$, $L_I \cap L_{J'}$, $L_J \cap L_{I'}$ and $L_J \cap L_{J'}$ is empty.